Shrubs & Hedges

 Some have striking fall colors and some can provide intensely colored stems and branches for contrast against the winter snow.
 Other shrubs and hedges provide early spring flowers and many provide summer privacy and eye-catching foliage.
 One of the great things about shrubs and hedges is that most of them are easy to care for and will remain pleasing to the eye for long periods of time with minimal effort.

-Leave the top of the root ball (where the roots end and the trunk begins) 1/2 to 1 inch above the surrounding soil, making sure not to cover it unless roots are exposed.
-Do not set shrubs too deep.
+Leave the top of the root ball (where the roots end and the trunk begins) about one inch above the surrounding soil, making sure not to cover it unless roots are exposed.
 As you add soil to fill in around the shrub, lightly tamp the soil to collapse air pockets, or add water to help settle the soil.
 Form a temporary water basin around the base of the shrub to encourage water penetration, and water thoroughly after planting.

 A shrub with a dry root ball cannot absorb water; if the root ball is extremely dry, allow water to trickle into the soil by placing the hose at the base of the shrub.
 Apply a 2-4 inch layer of mulch around the shrub to help retain moisture and slow the weed growth.